elmish/Elmish.WPF/README.md

 let myVm = ViewModel.designInstance myModel myBindings
 ```

-Then use the following attributes wherever you need a design VM:
+Then use the following attributes wherever you need a design-time VM:

 ```XAML
 <Window